-The property on which the Project site is located consists of open agricultural fields and was farmed for conventional agricultural crops in previous years.
+The property on which the Project site is located consists of open agricultural fields and has been farmed for conventional agricultural crops in previous years.

-Approximately 99.9 percent of the Limits of Construction (LOC) is considered prime farmland.
+Approximately 95 percent of the Limits of Disturbance (LOD), equivalent to 9.7 acres, are considered prime farmland.
 The property is primarily undeveloped agricultural land and is bordered by undeveloped forest land on the west and south sides.
 There are some residences nearby, but mostly beyond view due to topography and/or natural vegetation.
 The Project is located within an Agricultural Reserve Zoning.
-Montgomery County has implemented a 2 MW system limit on solar arrays and a soils restriction for those arrays in the Agricultural Reserve.
+Montgomery County has implemented a 2 MW system limit on solar arrays and a soil restriction for those arrays in the Agricultural Reserve.

-The Project is a Community Solar Energy Generating System and will deliver all of its output to subscribers via the Potomac Edison electric distribution grid.
-At the time of its CPCN Application submittal, the Applicant was approved as a subscriber organization by the PSC for 3 MW AC and the Applicant's interconnection application was under technical review with Potomac Edison.
+The Project is a Community Solar Energy Generating System and will deliver all of its output to subscribers via the PEPCO electric distribution grid.
+At the time of its CPCN Application submittal, the Applicant was approved as a subscriber organization by the PSC for 3 MW AC and the Applicant executed the Interconnection Agreement with the utility on November 25, 2024.